Anupgarh Tehsil: Physical geography

 The northern portion of the tehsil is part of the Nali region, a central area of the Sri Ganganagar District characterized by the flow of the Ghaggar River.
 The terrain of the southern portion of the tehsil can be characterized by sand dunes.
 This portion is being irrigated by branches of the Indira Gandhi Canal Project.

 Languages

 Hindi is the official language.
-Bagri, a dialect of the Rajasthani language, and Punjabi languages are spoken by the majority of people.
-Sindhi and Sikh Bawri are also spoken by a few people.
+Bagri, a dialect of the Rajasthani language, and Marwari language are spoken by the majority of people.
+English and Sikh Bawri are also spoken by a few people.
 Odh and Bawri people speak their unique languages.

 Transport

 Almost all big villages are connected with roads.
 Anupgarh and Ramsinghpur are connected with a railway line in this tehsil.

 Settlements

 Major towns and villages within the tehsil include: